ytingc/rCTA/README.md

 API Authentication
 ------------------

-You will need an API key to interact with **Bus Tracker API** on every requrest (Customer Alerts API does not need Authentication).
+You will need an API key to interact with **Bus Tracker API** on every requrest (Customer Alerts API does not need authentication).
 To become authorized, follow the instructions below:

 **1. Get an API key**